By Gerald Narciso

 Like clockwork, the new moms arrived in workout gear, sometimes with their babies on their hips.
 Every Tuesday and Thursday morning last spring at a grassy area on the Chilliwack campus, the women would laugh together and collectively do lunges, pushups, and squats.
 For an extra challenge, they’d add weights or even lift newborns.

 But this class was not an ordinary group fitness class.
 It was part of the Moms on the Move research project, designed to study the correlation between exercise and the mental health benefits for new mothers.
-The postpartum fitness study was led and conducted by Dr. Iris Lesser, an assistant professor in the UFV School of Kinesiology, along with her colleagues Dr. Gillian Hatfield and Dr. Carl Nienhuis.
+The postpartum fitness study was led by Dr. Gillian Hatfield, assistant professor in the UFV School of Kinesiology and conducted with colleagues Dr. Iris Lesser and Dr. Carl Nienhuis.

 On top of the workout reps, the women were asked to rate their anxiety before class and to provide a measure of their rating of exertion after each class.
 They also completed an online questionnaire at the beginning and the end of the eight-week program, which started in May 2021.